|Nutrition Facts (per serving)|

-Drain the milk from the pan and add the heavy cream, crème fraiche or sour cream, salt, pepper, and nutmeg to the hot potatoes.
+Transfer the potatoes to a medium bowl with a slotted spoon, taking care not to break the slices.
+Drain the milk from the pan and reserve for another use.
+Add the heavy cream, crème fraiche or sour cream, salt, pepper, and nutmeg to the saucepan and whisk to combine.
+Gently return the potatoes to the pan.

 Butter a large baking dish.
 Transfer the potatoes to the baking dish with a slotted spoon, layering them without breaking them up too much.